dploeger/icarus/README.md

 ## Selectors

-icarus supports selecting events from the incoming data to be processed by the selected processor.
+For processors, icarus supports selecting events from the incoming data to be processed by the selected processor.

 By default, all events are selected.
 The following selectors are available: